Rudrabha/Wav2Lip/README.md

 ----------
 **Highlights**
 ----------
+ - Weights of the visual quality disc has been updated in readme!
  - Lip-sync videos to any target speech with high accuracy :100:.
 Try our [interactive demo](https://bhaasha.iiit.ac.in/lipsync).
  - :sparkles: Works for any identity, voice, and language.
 Also works for CGI faces and synthetic voices.
  - Complete training code, inference code, and pretrained models are available :boom: